rahulyhg/TkSwissEph/README.md

 ### Bugs:

-    1. An IndexError raises between the years of 750 and 1000.
+    1. An IndexError raises after 30.12.4615 and between the years of 750 and 1000.

     2. Chiron's ephemeris is restricted to JD 1958470.5 (Friday, A.D.
 650 Jan 1) - JD 3419437.5 (Tuesday, A.D.
 4650 Jan 1)
-       Before 01.01.650, the Chiron can not be displayed and the image is distorted.
+       Before 01.01.650 and after 14615, the Chiron can not be displayed and the image is distorted.

 ### Unix
 ![unix_mainmenu_1](https://user-images.githubusercontent.com/29302909/44623988-a17cf480-a8e8-11e8-9612-cef19e4e4289.png)